EL246/package_tree/README.md

 for each client connection, and it is managed by a thread pool.
 A fixed thread pool was chosen.
 Although it is not necessary for <100 threads, it saves resources in cases where the server becomes heavily loaded.
 The thread pool limits the number of threads and submits excess requests to a queue.
-This can be adjusted based on expected server demand.
+The pool size can be adjusted based on expected server demand.

 #### ClientHandler
 The ClientHandler reads messages received from the new connection socket on a dedicated thread.